 Glace artisans offer home made ice-cream like you have never tasted before.
 Restaurants and cafes line the canal, where you can relax under the awnings enjoying a traditional French lunch.

-Plan where to stay and eat in Annecy with French Alps, France Travel Guide – Sightseeing, Hotel, Restaurant & Shopping Highlights (Illustrated) available on Amazon
+Plan where to stay and eat in Annecy with this French Alps travel guide available on Amazon

 I was disappointed to find that the landmark “Palais D’Lisle”, the 12th century prison museum at the centre of the canal in the old village was shrouded in scaffolding and closed for restoration work during the week of our visit.
 Which gives me a good excuse to return to Annecy one day.